RACE LITERACY 101

 What is race?
 In this seminar, you will learn about some history of racial ideology and how it has been used as a tool of oppression and to divide the Body of Christ as well as learning scripture to better understand discipleship and how it relates to anti-racism.

 Steve Park is the Executive Director of Little Lights Urban Ministries.
 Following his conversion from atheism to Christianity at the age of 24, he felt compelled to share Christ's compassion to low income children, youth, and families.
 In 1995, Steve founded Little Lights, a non-profit ministry in Washington, DC.
-Starting with no funds or experience, the organisation has now to 14 full-time, 40 part-time staff and over 600 volunteers per year, totalling over 9,000 volunteer hours annually while maintaining a Christ-centered focus.
 Learn more about Little Light Urban Ministries here.

 Distancing, disappointments, disruptions, desperation, discrimination, and devastation - these are not buzzwords but the painful realities of not just our personal lives but also of our families, churches, neighbourhoods, society, and the world.
 With looming uncertainties, how do we find hope to continue?
 The option is not more Christian band-aid, self-congratulations, and positive thinking but lament.
 Join our Wounded Leadership seminar and learn how biblical lament can keep us soft, sustain our journey, and lead us into the arms of God.